Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Experiments

 \section{Experiments}

-Validating estimators under evaluation sampling bias requires datasets with detailed rater characteristics, rating completion information, and a mechanism for manipulating the magnitude of bias.
+Validating estimators under evaluation sampling bias requires datasets with detailed rater characteristics, rating completion information, and a mechanism for systematically manipulating the magnitude of covariate shift and selection bias.
 Such datasets are scarce.
-Even the most extensive datasets (e.g., DICES \citep{aroyo2023dices}) do not afford control over covariate shift or selection bias.
 To address this gap, we introduce a \textit{Persona Simulation Framework} (PSF) that provides complete rating tuples $Z = (X, V, C, Y, \hat{Y})$ and allows us to vary (i) covariate shift, (ii) selection bias, and (iii) persona quality in parallel.
 The PSF contains three specific datasets, each of which simulates evaluation data with increasing realism:\looseness=-1

 \looseness=-1